 Being educated in the arts, experienced in teaching, and enthusiastic about the art of dance are qualities that are required of our staff.
 As teachers, we strive to provide our students with every ounce of knowledge and guidance they need to progress & grow in dance.
-We are proud to hire instructors who encourage self-confidence, perseverance and dedication in and out of the studio so that our students may do the same.
+We are proud to hire instructors who encourage self-confidence, perseverance, and dedication in and out of the studio so that our students may do the same for others.

 Her love of dance led to a passion for musical theatre, and she went on to obtain a BFA in musical theatre from NYU.
 She has since played many iconic roles including Peggy Sawyer in 42nd Street, Cassie in A Chorus Line, Velma Kelly in Chicago, Charity Hope Valentine in Sweet Charity, Lola in Damn Yankees, Sally Bowles in Cabaret, and Sandy in Grease.
 She is currently a member of the resident company at Music Mountain Theatre in Lambertville, NJ.

 She has taught at different studios throughout Bucks and Montgomery counties in addition to spending 5 years as the dance choreographer at the Pennsylvania State Thespian Conference in York, PA and assisted Tony nominated choreographer Lorin Lotarro (Broadway's Waitress, Into the Woods) at the Bucks County Playhouse.
 She most recently got her BSN and works in oncology and hematology.
 She is excited to continue to share her passion for technique training and performance with Coalesce!

 Elizabeth Miles has over 40 years of ballet and contemporary dance teaching experience in private schools, dance companies, and educational institutions.